techidaily/site-win11-tips/source/_posts/solve-unseen-second-screen-in-windows-11.md

 ![Detect the Display Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/detect-the-display-settings.jpg)
 5. If your second monitor is detected, click on it and select **Extend these displays** from the drop-down menu.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fvAC8jgs62o?si=xqEXZ7dpAXZ4sZ7A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If it shows a message saying, "We didn't find another display", it means Windows still does not recognize the second monitor.
 You can try the next method.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BmegThMdrJE?si=rILo1FJb9DgnPljV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 2\.
 Update the Graphics Driver